jest-community/eslint-plugin-jest/docs/rules/no-interpolation-inline-snapshot.md

 # Disallow string interpolation inside inline snapshots (`no-interpolation-inline-snapshot`)

-Prevents the use of string interpolations within `toMatchInlineSnapshot`.
+Prevents the use of string interpolations in snapshots.

 ## Rule Details

 Interpolation prevents snapshots from being updated.
-Instead, properties should be overloaded with a matcher by passing the optional `propertyMatchers` argument to `toMatchInlineSnapshot`.
+Instead, properties should be overloaded with a matcher by using [property matchers](https://jestjs.io/docs/en/snapshot-testing#property-matchers).

 Examples of **incorrect** code for this rule: